eosdetroit/nodesuite/README.md

 * Set up follow on processes automatically for Hyperion, nginx, DSP, BP claims, Delphi Oracle, and more.
 * Manage sensitive keys and passwords using Ansible Vault in your own private generated repository.

-Tested on Ubuntu 18.04 LTS.
+Tested on Ubuntu 18.04 & 20.04(recommended).
 Nodesuite is soft-launched and a continual work in progress.

 ## Table of Contents
 <!--ts-->